Logistics Saves Lives: Medical Supply Transportation Features

 The second problem of vaccine transportation by air is necessary to use dry ice.
 It belongs to hazardous cargo.
 Dry ice doesn’t turn into water, but it transforms into dangerous carbon dioxide.
 One Boeing-747 jet can take on board about 3 thousand kilograms of dry ice.
 But it will poison the flight crew.

 Nowadays vaccine shipment by air is the fastest.
 But we can’t ignore other delivery types.
 Unlike the fast distribution by air, ground transportation promotes stability.
 Trucks can deliver a vaccine directly from drugmakers to hospitals.
 There is no need to unload the shipment from a refrigerator during movement.
+How to perform UX research?
+Read in the article.

 However, here are some requirements for vaccine transportation by ground.
 Companies have to protect the freight against dust, dirt, direct sunlight.
 It’s so important to track temperature, humidity conditions.
 Then, carriers have to provide data about critical indicators monitoring.
 The staff must know how to work on temperature sensitive freight.